 Clogs will increase the risk of the toilet overflowing and will cause damage to your home if not cleaned up right away.

 The toilet water can facilitate harmful bacteria growth, and if it's left to sit and the clog isn't resolved, this will continue accumulating and end up as a risk to your air quality or health.

 When water is blocked from flowing, it accumulates and becomes stagnant.
 Over time, the bacteria and particulates will emit a foul odor, which will be released into your home.

 On top of everything else, if you have an older toilet or corroded plumbing system, the clog can cause leaking in other areas of your home.
 As the pressure builds from the blockage, it creates a chain reaction that continues to build and can result in water damage in other interior spaces.

 Get Fast Clogged Toilet Repair in the Twin Cities

-If you’re dealing with a severely clogged toilet that won’t flush no matter what you try, get in touch with our team at Drain Blaster Bill’s Sewer & Drain Cleaning.
-We specialize in comprehensive, commercial and residential drain cleaning and offer same-day and 24/7 emergency clogged toilet repair service throughout the Minneapolis/St. Paul metro.
+If you're dealing with a severely clogged toilet that won't flush no matter what you try, get in touch with our team at Drain Blaster Bill's Sewer & Drain Cleaning.
+We specialize in comprehensive commercial and residential drain cleaning and offer same-day and 24/7 emergency clogged toilet repair service throughout the Minneapolis and St. Paul metros.